4th District - Lacey Cruse

 - April 11, 2022- Agenda | Minutes

 - May 9, 2022- Agenda | Video Recording

 - August 15, 2022 - CANCELLED

 - September 12, 2022 - Agenda | Minutes

 - October 10, 2022 - CANCELLED

 Inspiring Sedgwick County - Videos

-For many years, I used my voice as a singer/songwriter to captivate audiences and share my passion across the United States.
-Most recently, my voice has been used to enhance the lives of local seniors through song and music therapy.
+“For many years, I used my voice as a singer, songwriter to captivate audiences and share my passion across the United States,” Cruse said.
+“Most recently, my voice has given me a platform and opportunity to stand up, speak out, unite and motivate around important local issues.”

-As the mother of two young daughters, I realize that electing local county officials directly affects the quality of life, for not only my daughters, but the entire county in which the officials serve.
-It is time our local officials act with compassion and empathy.
-It is time our elected officials work together to accomplish goals and put people back into the heart of decision-making.
+“I realize that electing county officials directly affects our quality of life, not only for my daughters, but the entire county,” she said.
+“It is time our local officials act with compassion and empathy.
+It is time our elected officials work together to accomplish goals and put people back into the heart of decision-making.”